Here's what tax pros are looking for in Donald Trump's returns

 "With over 400 flow-thru returns reported on the Form 1040, it is not possible to obtain the resources available to examine all potential issues," states an IRS memo cited in the Ways and Means report.

-Like all the tax pros interviewed for this story, Dubinsky noted he has no specific knowledge of Trump's returns and made his assessment based strictly on his knowledge of the tax code and published excerpts of Trump's finances.
+Like all the tax pros interviewed for this story, Dubinsky noted he has no specific insight into Trump's returns and made his assessment based strictly on his knowledge of the tax code and published excerpts of Trump's finances.

+But a preliminary review of Trump's 2020 tax return released by the House panel on Friday shows the kind of ordinary income gains and losses that any major real estate developer might report, Dubinsky said.
+Those include large losses from over 100 business entities as well as credits for taxes he paid on his ventures around the world, including golf courses in Scotland and Ireland.

+By contrast, the releases show that in 2015 alone Trump paid $573,000 simply to have his individual 1040 form prepared, underlining the enormous tax-prep costs for such complex returns.

 How much did money Trump make from being famous?